I have a thing for caves. In fact, I’ve traversed them in countries as diverse as Belize to Bulgaria!

 Plus, coverage is really affordable — for me, it costs roughly $11 USD for a week of coverage outside of the U.S., with a policy max of $250,000 after a deductible of $250.
 Not bad!

 But it’s a whole hell of a lot of fun!

-However, I’m an anxiety-saddled girl who has used her gym card exactly once in the last six months: not exactly a poster child for physical or mental health.
-And I was successfully able to complete the tour without freaking out or feeling out of my depth.
+However, when I did this caving tour in Budapest, it’s important to note that I’m an anxiety-saddled girl who had used the gym exactly once in the last six months: I’m not exactly a poster child for physical or mental health.

 Be honest with yourself about your physical capabilities